lvh/async-pep/pep-xxxx.rst

 One of the simplest protocols is a line-based protocol, where data is delimited by ``\r\n``.
-The protocol will receive bytes from the transport, and buffer them until there is at least one complete line.
+The protocol will receive bytes from the transport and buffer them until there is at least one complete line.
 Once that's done, it will pass this line along to some object.
 Ideally that would be accomplished using a callable or even a completely separate object composed by the protocol, but it could also